ansys/pymapdl/doc/source/getting_started/codespaces.rst

 * Rendering HTML pages can be a bit difficult in Codespaces.
-For that reason, :ref:`PyMAPDL-Codespaces-Documentation <ref_codespaces_docs_welcome>` includes some script helpers that start and stop webserver for the built documentation.
+For that reason, :ref:`PyMAPDL-Codespaces-Documentation <ref_codespaces_docs_welcome>` includes some script helpers that start and stop a web server for the built documentation.
   For more information visit, :ref:`PyMAPDL-Codespaces-Documentation <ref_codespaces_docs_welcome>`.

 * When you open a Codespace from your local IDE, you might lose some configuration.